JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 In (1), the variable `$a` will be of type `int|string` because PhpStorm can't deduce exactly which branch the execution will take.

-PhpStorm stores such types as separate strings inside the [`PhpType`](#phptype) class.
+PhpStorm stores this types as separate strings inside the [`PhpType`](#phptype) class.
-Each of the types can also be either Complete or Incomplete.
+Each of the types can be either Complete or Incomplete.
-In the Incomplete type resolving process, each union type will be resolved individually.
+In the Incomplete type resolving process, PhpStorm will resolve each union type individually.

-Since some providers may return types for the same PSI element, union types may also appear for some elements.
+Since some providers may return types for the same PSI element, union types may appear for some elements.

 ## PhpType